tanomoracci/Hackaton-group-1/README.md

 - `src/pages`: To create your pages;
 - `src/components`: To create any components you need.
 You can ignore all the other ones that are there already;
 - `src/App.js`: If you need to update the Routing.

+Besides these files and folders, you can/should ignore everything else.